-If you’re stuck self-isolating or affected by the coronavirus lock-down, here’s fourteen jobs you can do in your motorhome right now!
-Not only will these motorhome jobs keep you busy, but staying connected with a hobby you love is also important.
+If you’re unable to travel, here’s fourteen jobs you can do in your motorhome right now!
+Not only will these motorhome jobs keep you busy, but staying connected with a hobby you love is also important when you can’t get out on the road.
 So what if you’re on the drive or parked in the street, a cup of tea from your whistling kettle will make everything ok!

 Get Your Motorhome Ready for Storage

 Whether you ‘store’ your motorhome in a facility or at home, there are certain steps you should take if you’re not intending to use it for a while.
 Unless you use your motorhome as everyday transport, then the government advice is that you should not travel in it.

 Follow our motorhome storage checklist (this is a winter checklist but can easily be adapted for the spring and summer) and put your van to bed for the next couple of months.
 When we are allowed to travel and holiday in our motorhomes again, your’s will be ready to go!